neuefische/wd-flipped-classroom-curriculum/sessions/backend-update-and-delete/backend-update-and-delete.md

 ### `DELETE` using `fetch`

-We could use `useSWRMutation` for sending the `DELETE` request to our backend.
-But since we don't want to revalidate our data, we can simply use a plain `fetch` call.

 We write a handler function which calls `fetch()` with the appropriate arguments and pass it to a delete button:

 ```jsx